 Corey Daniel Ramelson v.
-Her Majesty the Queen
+His Majesty The King

 (Ontario) (Criminal) (As of Right)